 So many people who need oxygen therapy can do the things they could before, while still getting the oxygen therapy they need.
 Portable oxygen concentrator technology is always advancing, giving you better battery duration and higher dosage settings than before, as well as the ability to leave home for extended periods!

-We love hearing from our customers about how their portable oxygen concentrator has improved not only their health, but their lives in general.
-We want to hear about how you were able to travel to all the destinations on your bucket list, and how you can go hiking or camping over the weekend.
+We love hearing from our customers about how their portable oxygen device has improved not only their health but also thier lifestyle.
+We want to hear about how you were able to travel to all the destinations on your bucket list, and how you can go hiking or camping over the weekend, spend more time in your garden or playing with your grandkids.
 Contact us with your stories of how you use your portable concentrator.
 Here is one recent comment we received from user:

 If you want to tell us your story, but you're not sure where to start or what to say, here are some things to consider:

-Tell us about how in the past, you were unable to do certain things.
+- Tell us about how, in the past, you were unable to do certain things.
 How did your condition stop you from participating in certain hobbies or activities?

-Maybe your POC gave you more energy and not just freedom, to do the things you want to do?
+- Maybe your POC gave you more energy and not just freedom, to do the things you want to do?
 You can tell us how your lifestyle has changed and how your quality of life has improved.

-Do you have any advice for those who might want to get a portable oxygen concentrator, but aren't sure if they should?
+- Do you have any advice for those who might want to get a portable oxygen concentrator, but aren't sure if they should?
 Do you have any tips you'd like to share for new users?